 We use forms so you may voluntarily provide us with your personal information.
 If you provide us with your personal information, we may use your personal information to provide services and to understand how you use our website and online tools.
-By completing our forms, you provide us with your consent to use the information in this manner.
+By completing our forms, you provide us with your consent to use the information in this way.

 Email and Waiver of Confidentiality

 Email is an inherently vulnerable form of communication.
 When information is transmitted by email, it is broken into packets of data that flow between servers over the internet.
-Technologies exist that allow interested parties to spy, sniff, and sort through packets of information transmitted by email without your consent.

-While Legal Adjacency will make commercially reasonable efforts to maintain the security and confidentiality of information transmitted by email, you waive your expectation of confidentiality on any and all information transmitted between you, Legal Adjacency, and any person or entity delivering services for or on behalf of Legal Adjacency.
+While Legal Adjacency will make commercially reasonable efforts to maintain the security and confidentiality of information transmitted by email, you waive your expectation of confidentiality on any information transmitted between you, Legal Adjacency, and any person or entity delivering services for or on behalf of Legal Adjacency.

-When you visit a Site, and those of companies that provide services on behalf of Legal Adjacency, Legal Adjacency and our service providers may collect your IP address.
+When you visit a Site, and those of companies that provide services on behalf of Legal Adjacency and our service providers may collect your IP address.
 We may record what pages you visit and for how long, how you arrived at a Site, where approximately you are located (according to IP addresses), what kind of operating system you are on, if you are using a cell phone or tablet to access the site, and what types of media you view on a Site.
 We may collect anonymous statistics about how visitors use our website to better tailor the knowledge information we provide to meet our visitors’ needs.
-We may use this information to manage our website, develop valuable knowledge publications, seminars and events and to ensure we are keeping our technology upgraded to sufficiently meet your needs.
+We may use this information to manage our website, develop valuable knowledge publications, seminars, and events and to ensure we are keeping our technology upgraded to sufficiently meet your needs.

 Consent and Opting Out

-We will obtain a client’s consent to the collection, use, and disclosure of personal information about the client, and the consent of other individuals where required by applicable privacy legislation.
-We assume that an individual has consented to our reasonable collection and use of personal information consistent with the purposes for which the information was given when the individual initiates contact with us or voluntarily provides personal information to us.
+We will obtain a client’s consent to the collection, use, and disclosure of personal information about the client, and the consent of other individuals where required by privacy legislation.
+We assume that an individual has consented to our reasonable collection and use of personal information consistent with the purposes for which the information was given when the individual contacts us or voluntarily provides personal information to us.
 We also assume that clients who retain us, or individuals involved in proceedings or matters opposite or adverse to our clients, consent to the reasonable collection, use, and disclosure of their personal information by our professionals and agents for purposes of our representation or provision of legal advice to our clients and the conduct of the transactions or proceedings involving our clients.

 - if a client provides personal information about third parties to us for purposes of our legal representation or advice to the client;

-- if we are investigating the breach of an agreement, a legal duty or contravention of a law and obtaining consent will compromise the investigation or the accuracy of the information;
+- if we are investigating the breach of an agreement, a legal duty, or contravention of a law and obtaining consent will compromise the investigation or the accuracy of the information;

 - as otherwise authorized by law.

-As practicing lawyers, we are subject to professional and ethical obligations, and we do not disclose personal information subject to solicitor-client privilege unless the privilege is lawfully waived or we are required by law to do so.
+As practicing lawyers, we are subject to professional and ethical obligations, and we do not disclose personal information subject to solicitor-client privilege unless the privilege is lawfully waived, or we are required by law to do so.

 Location and Transmission of Data

 You consent to your personal information and any related data collected by Legal Adjacency and any person or entity delivering services on behalf of Legal Adjacency being stored, duplicated, or located on servers located outside of Canada.
-You also consent to your personal information and any related data being transmitted outside of Canada, even when transmitted between destinations located within Canada.
+You also consent to your personal information and any related data being transmitted outside of Canada, even when transmitted between destinations within Canada.
 Personal information and data located or transmitted outside of Canada will be subject to the laws of other jurisdictions.